-Anyone out there looking to buy an espresso machine might already have come across terms such as 9 bar or 15 bar espresso machines, but most don’t really know what that means.
+Any coffee lovers out there looking to buy an espresso machine might already have come across terms such as 9 bar or 15 bar espresso machines, but most don’t really know what that means.
 Naturally, they are left with plenty of unanswered questions such as what exactly is a bar?
 What are 9 bar, 15 bar, or even 20 bar espresso machines?
 Does a higher “bar” number indicate quality or performance in some way?
-The list of questions is pretty long, so that’s where we will begin here, before moving on to a detailed comparison of 9 bar vs 15 Bar vs 20 Bar Espresso Machines.
+The list of questions is pretty long, so that’s where we will begin here, before moving on to a detailed comparison of 9 bar vs 15 Bar vs 20 Bar espresso machines.

 What Does the Bar Number Indicate?